SomusekharJ/Netflix_Data_Analysis/README.md

 ![NETFLIX](https://github.com/SomusekharJ/Netflix_Data_Analysis/blob/main/logo.png)

-📊 Netflix Movies and TV Shows Data Analysis using SQL

-⸻

-📌 Overview

-This project performs a detailed analysis of Netflix’s Movies and TV Shows data using SQL (PostgreSQL).
-It addresses real-world business questions and provides deep insights using optimized queries.
-The data was imported into a PostgreSQL database and queried accordingly.

-⸻

-🎯 Objectives
-	•	Understand the content mix of Netflix (Movies vs TV Shows).
-	•	Identify rating trends across content types.
-	•	Analyze content by release year, country, genre, and duration.
-	•	Perform actor/director-based exploration.
-	•	Perform content categorization based on sensitive keywords.

-⸻

-🗃️ Dataset Source
-	•	Netflix Shows Dataset on Kaggle

-⸻

-🛠️ Schema
+-- Table Schema

-DROP TABLE IF EXISTS netflix;
-CREATE TABLE netflix
+CREATE TABLE netflix (
-(
-    show_id      VARCHAR(5),
+    show_id      VARCHAR(10),
     type         VARCHAR(10),
-    title        VARCHAR(250),
+    title        VARCHAR(150),
-    director     VARCHAR(550),
+    director     VARCHAR(208),
-    casts        VARCHAR(1050),
+    casts        VARCHAR(1000),
-    country      VARCHAR(550),
+    country      VARCHAR(150),
-    date_added   VARCHAR(55),
+    date_added   VARCHAR(50),
     release_year INT,
-    rating       VARCHAR(15),
+    rating       VARCHAR(10),
     duration     VARCHAR(15),
-    listed_in    VARCHAR(250),
+    listed_in    VARCHAR(100),
-    description  VARCHAR(550)
+    description  VARCHAR(250)
 );

-⸻
+-- Preview the dataset
+SELECT * FROM netflix;

+-- Count total content
+SELECT COUNT(*) as total_content
+FROM netflix;

+-- List all distinct content types
+SELECT DISTINCT type FROM netflix;

-💼 Business Problems & SQL Solutions
+-- 15 Business Problems & SQL Solutions

-1. Count the Number of Movies vs TV Shows
+-- 1. Count the number of Movies vs TV Shows

-SELECT type, COUNT(*) FROM netflix GROUP BY type;

-2. Most Common Rating for Movies and TV Shows

-WITH RatingCounts AS (
-    SELECT type, rating, COUNT(*) AS rating_count
+SELECT type, COUNT(*)
 FROM netflix
-    GROUP BY type, rating
+GROUP BY type;

-),
-RankedRatings AS (
-    SELECT *, RANK() OVER (PARTITION BY type ORDER BY rating_count DESC) AS rnk FROM RatingCounts
-)
+-- 2. Find the most common rating for movies and TV shows

+SELECT
-SELECT type, rating AS most_frequent_rating
+    type,
+    rating,
+    COUNT(*)
-FROM RankedRatings
+FROM netflix
-WHERE rnk = 1;
+GROUP BY 1,2
+ORDER BY 1,3 DESC;

-3. List All Movies Released in 2020
+-- 3. List all movies released in a specific year (e.g., 2020)

+SELECT *
+FROM netflix
-SELECT * FROM netflix WHERE release_year = 2020;
+WHERE type = 'Movie' AND release_year = 2020;

-4. Top 5 Countries with Most Content
+-- 4. Find the top 5 countries with the most content on Netflix

 SELECT country, COUNT(*) AS total
-FROM (
-    SELECT UNNEST(STRING_TO_ARRAY(country, ',')) AS country
 FROM netflix
-) AS countries
 GROUP BY country
 ORDER BY total DESC
 LIMIT 5;

-5. Longest Movie
+-- 5. Identify the longest movie

 SELECT *
 FROM netflix
 WHERE type = 'Movie'
-ORDER BY SPLIT_PART(duration, ' ', 1)::INT DESC
+ORDER BY CAST(SPLIT_PART(duration, ' ', 1) AS INT) DESC
 LIMIT 1;

-6. Content Added in Last 5 Years
+-- 6. Find content added in the last 5 years

 SELECT *
 FROM netflix
-WHERE TO_DATE(date_added, 'Month DD, YYYY') >= CURRENT_DATE - INTERVAL '5 years';

-7. Content by Director ‘Rajiv Chilaka’
+WHERE CAST(SPLIT_PART(date_added, ',', -1) AS INT) >= EXTRACT(YEAR FROM CURRENT_DATE) - 5;

+-- 7. Find all the movies/TV shows by director 'Rajiv Chilaka'

 SELECT *
-FROM (
-    SELECT *, UNNEST(STRING_TO_ARRAY(director, ',')) AS dir
 FROM netflix
-) AS t
-WHERE TRIM(dir) = 'Rajiv Chilaka';
+WHERE director ILIKE '%Rajiv Chilaka%';

-8. TV Shows with More Than 5 Seasons
+-- 8. List all TV shows with more than 5 seasons

 SELECT *
 FROM netflix
-WHERE type = 'TV Show'
-  AND SPLIT_PART(duration, ' ', 1)::INT > 5;
+WHERE type = 'TV Show' AND CAST(SPLIT_PART(duration, ' ', 1) AS INT) > 5;

-9. Count of Content in Each Genre
+-- 9. Count the number of content items in each genre

-SELECT genre, COUNT(*) AS total
+SELECT UNNEST(STRING_TO_ARRAY(listed_in, ', ')) AS genre, COUNT(*) AS total
-FROM (
-    SELECT UNNEST(STRING_TO_ARRAY(listed_in, ',')) AS genre
 FROM netflix
-) AS genres
-GROUP BY genre;
+GROUP BY genre

-10. Top 5 Years with Highest Content Released in India
+ORDER BY total DESC;

+-- 10. Find each year and the average number of content releases in India on Netflix (Top 5 years)

+WITH india_years AS (
-SELECT release_year, COUNT(*) AS total_releases
+    SELECT release_year, COUNT(*) AS total
     FROM netflix
-WHERE country = 'India'
+    WHERE country ILIKE '%India%'
     GROUP BY release_year
+)
+SELECT release_year, total
+FROM india_years
-ORDER BY total_releases DESC
+ORDER BY total DESC
 LIMIT 5;

-11. All Movies That Are Documentaries
+-- 11. List all movies that are documentaries

 SELECT *
 FROM netflix
-WHERE listed_in ILIKE '%Documentaries%';
+WHERE type = 'Movie' AND listed_in ILIKE '%Documentaries%';

-12. Content Without a Director
+-- 12. Find all content without a director

 SELECT *
 FROM netflix
-WHERE director IS NULL;
+WHERE director IS NULL OR TRIM(director) = '';

-13. Movies Featuring ‘Salman Khan’ in Last 10 Years
+-- 13. Find how many movies actor 'Salman Khan' appeared in last 10 years

 SELECT *
 FROM netflix
+WHERE type = 'Movie'
-WHERE casts ILIKE '%Salman Khan%'
+  AND casts ILIKE '%Salman Khan%'
   AND release_year >= EXTRACT(YEAR FROM CURRENT_DATE) - 10;

-14. Top 10 Actors in Indian Movies
+-- 14. Find the top 10 actors who have appeared in the highest number of movies produced in India

+WITH indian_movies AS (
+    SELECT * FROM netflix
+    WHERE type = 'Movie' AND country ILIKE '%India%' ), actor_list AS (
+    SELECT UNNEST(STRING_TO_ARRAY(casts, ', ')) AS actor
+    FROM indian_movies
+)
 SELECT actor, COUNT(*) AS appearances
-FROM (
-    SELECT UNNEST(STRING_TO_ARRAY(casts, ',')) AS actor
-    FROM netflix
+FROM actor_list
-    WHERE country = 'India'
-) AS a
 GROUP BY actor
 ORDER BY appearances DESC
 LIMIT 10;

-15. Categorize Content as ‘Good’ or ‘Bad’ Based on Keywords

-SELECT category, COUNT(*)
-FROM (
+-- 15. Categorize content based on the presence of 'kill' and 'violence' keywords in the description --     Label as 'Bad' if either keyword exists, otherwise 'Good'.
+Count items in each category.

 SELECT
   CASE
     WHEN description ILIKE '%kill%' OR description ILIKE '%violence%' THEN 'Bad' ELSE 'Good'
-        END AS category
+  END AS category,
+  COUNT(*) AS total
 FROM netflix
-) AS categories
 GROUP BY category;

-⸻

-🧾 Conclusion
-	•	Netflix offers a large and diverse content library.
-	•	Analysis shows trends in content types, rating patterns, country-wise content creation, and sensitive content identification.
-	•	SQL is a powerful tool for drawing insights from real-world datasets.

-⸻

-👨‍💻 Author - Somu Sekhar

-This project showcases my practical SQL skills and PostgreSQL integration experience.
-Built on real-world data for interview, data analysis, and portfolio use.

-⸻

-📲 Let’s Connect!
-	•	LinkedIn: Your LinkedIn
-	•	GitHub: Your GitHub
-	•	Instagram: Your Instagram
-	•	YouTube: Your Channel
-	•	Portfolio: Your Website/Portfolio

-⸻

-Thank you for reading!
-Feel free to reach out for feedback, collaboration, or guidance.